crosscompute/crosscompute-docs/docs/automation-framework/README.md

     visibility: { visibility level -- home or index or search }
     # Specify either path or folder or uri or name
     path: { path to the configuration file that you want to import }
-    folder: { folder containing a configuration file that you want to import }
     uri: { uri to the configuration file that you want to import }
     name: { name of the automation that you want to import }
 peers: